weirdtangent/pulse-photo-card/README.md

 ## Troubleshooting

 - **Black screen** → The helper returned a path HA can't serve.
 Verify `sensor.pulse_current_photo_url` looks like `media-source://media_source/local/...`.
+- **Overlay iframe missing / Now Playing auto entity unavailable** → Home Assistant can't resolve your `PULSE_HOST`.
+Add a DNS/hosts entry or use an IP so the HA host can reach `http://<pulse_host>:8800/overlay`.
 - **401 Unauthorized in console** → You're hitting `/local/...` or added your own query parameters.
 Let the card resolve the media-source path; don't append cache busters, the signed `authSig` already handles caching.
 - **Still using old JS** → Bump the resource version (`/local/pulse-photo-card.js?v=2`) or use Advanced Mode → Resources → Reload.
 - **Clock not updating** → Hard-refresh the dashboard (Cmd/Ctrl + Shift + R) after saving to ensure the browser loads the latest card code.